dalethestirling/dalethestirling.github.io/_posts/2022-06-19-Getting-starlink-into-the-house-on-the-cheap.md

 <img alt="Speed test nest router" src="{{ site.url }}/images/starlink-pass-speed.jpg" width="350"><img alt="Starlink latency" src="{{ site.url }}/images/starlink-pass-latency.png" width="350">

 So to summarise this adventure you can use Cat6 to pass the Dishy v1 cable into the house for cheap.
-In the end the cost for the solution was a total of $28 all from Bunnings.
+In the end, the cost for the solution was a total of $28 all from Bunnings.
 The list of components is here:

 - [0.5m Cat6 Patch](https://www.bunnings.com.au/antsig-0-5m-cat6-rj45-ethernet-network-cable_p0286536): $3.58
 - [RJ45 Connector](https://www.bunnings.com.au/deta-rj45-8p8c-ethernet-inline-coupler-joiner_p4360449): $10.04